dkhalanskyjb/journal/Datetime/FormattingWiki/design_meetings/01_general_api_shape.md

   - Option: have `iso8601()` and the like functions in the builders that just append the format.

+> **Resolution**.
+The fact that we can't print or serialize formats or, at a
+> later point, add new functionality to them is a dealbreaker.
+> Also, if someone *does* need every ounce of performance and sees that creating
+> formats becomes too expensive, it would be nice to provide the means to avoid
+> it.
+The upside of the lack of the format class, namely the `toString { }`
+> syntax, can also be replicated with a dedicated class.

 ### Option 2: one class for all types' formats

 ```kotlin